StanislavBratchikov/StanislavBratchikov.github.io/content/authors/admin/_index.md

     url: https://www.feinberg.northwestern.edu/index.html

 # Short bio (displayed in user profile at end of posts)
 bio: I am focused on enhancing clinical decision making.
-My research interests include applications of machine learning methods in the analysis of multimodal data such as -omics data, electronic health records, flow cytometry data.
+My research interests include devopment and use of machine learning methods in the analysis of multimodal data such as -omics data, electronic health records, flow cytometry data.
 # Interests to show in About widget
 interests:
   - Scalable computational biology algorithms